TrueDub/bootstrap-react-treetable/README.md

 # bootstrap-react-treetable

 A React component that presents a simple TreeTable, allowing the user to supply styling and rendering options.
 A default styling (using Bootstrap 4) is also available.
-XXX

 ## Installation